-The empress went into premature labour with Joachim after an argument with her sister-in-law, Sophie of Prussia, who was married to the future Constantine I of Greece.
+The Empress went into premature labour with Joachim after an argument with her sister-in-law, Sophie of Prussia, who was married to the future Constantine I of Greece.
 Sophie had not converted to the Orthodox faith at the beginning of her marriage but after the birth of her eldest son, she decided it was time to embrace the faith of her subjects.
-After receiving the blessing of her mother, Victoria, Princess Royal, and her grandmother, Queen Victoria, Sophie broke the news to her brother, Wilhelm, at a family wedding but he reacted badly.
-Augusta Victoria tried to persuade Sophie to change her mind but a heated argument between broke out between the two women and the empress went into labour.
+After receiving the blessing of her mother, Dowager Empress Victoria, and her grandmother, Queen Victoria, Sophie broke the news to her brother at a family wedding but he reacted badly.
+Augusta tried to persuade Sophie to change her mind but a heated argument between broke out between the two women and the Empress went into labour.
 Augusta blamed Sophie and would never forgive her.

-As a result of the premature birth, Wilhelm and Augusta Victoria remained overprotective of Joachim for the rest of his life.
-Joachim grew up alongside his older brothers but he was soon followed by a younger sister, Viktoria Louise, who was the only girl in the family.
+As a result of the premature birth, Wilhelm and Augusta remained overprotective of Joachim for the rest of his life.
+Joachim grew up alongside his older brothers but he was soon followed by a younger sister, Viktoria Luise, who was the only girl in the family.
 During the First World War, Joachim served as a cavalry officer but he was wounded at the First Battle of the Marne in 1914 and he then served with intelligence.

 After Joachim’s death, Karl Franz was taken into the custody of his uncle, Eitel Friedrich, who was now head of the House of Hohenzollern, however the boy was returned to his mother in 1921 after a court declared the act had been unlawful.
-There were reports Marie Auguste had run away from both her husband and her child during the war and had been forcibly brought back by the kaiser before later filing for divorce but these rumours are unsubstantiated.
-The following year, Marie Auguste sued her former father-in-law for the financial support she should have received as part of her marriage contract but the kaiser’s lawyers argued the House of Hohenzollern no longer had an obligation due to reduced circumstances.
+There were reports Marie-Auguste had run away from both her husband and her child during the war and had been forcibly brought back by the Emperor before later filing for divorce but these rumours are unsubstantiated.
+The following year, Marie-Auguste sued her former father-in-law for the financial support she should have received as part of her marriage contract but the Emperor’s lawyers argued the House of Hohenzollern no longer had an obligation due to reduced circumstances.